dimailn/vrf/README.md

 Middlewares are set during initialization of forms, and there may be several of them.
 The form will use the first suitable middleware, the static ```accepts``` method is used to determine applicability.
 The form has a special prop ```transport``` that allows you to specify the preferred middleware (which should respond to a specific value of the prop ```transport```).

+## Middleware API

+Vrf creates an instance of middleware during form initializtion.
+There are some middleware instance methods you neeed to implement:

+* ```load``` - return Promise that resolves with resource
+* ```loadSources``` - this method is called when form is mounted and ready to eager load all sources for rendered components.
+It resolves with object where keys are source names and values are collections.
+* ```loadSource``` - it's called when some component need to require one source after eager loading and resolves with collection for this source
+* ```save``` - used to save form resource

 ```javascript